 The Normal Heart (2014)

-All of these cases seem to be appearing in gay men.
-In the waiting room, Ned meets Sanford, a patient whose face and hands are marked with skin lesions caused by Kaposi’s sarcoma, a rare cancer.
-Brookner examines Ned, but finds that he does not have the symptoms of this disease.
-She asks Ned to help her raise awareness of this disease within the gay community.
-Craig suddenly suffers violent convulsions and is rushed to the hospital with Ned, Mickey, and Bruce where he is later pronounced dead.
-Brookner recognizes Bruce, noting that he is the former boyfriend of another one of her patients who recently died.
-Ned organizes a gathering at his home where many local gay men are invited to hear Brookner share information about the disease.
-Though she lacks conclusive evidence, she states her belief that the illness is sexually transmissible and that they should all avoid having sex for the time being to prevent new transmissions.
+All of these cases appear to be in gay men.
+In the waiting room, Ned meets Sanford, a patient with skin lesions caused by Kaposi’s sarcoma, a rare cancer.
+Brookner examines Ned and finds no symptoms of this disease.
+She asks him to help raise awareness within the gay community.
+During this, Craig suffers violent convulsions and is rushed to the hospital with Ned, Mickey, and Bruce.
+Later, he is pronounced dead.
+Bruce happens to be the former boyfriend of another one of Brookner’s recent deceased patients.
+Ned arranges a gathering at his home to hear Brookner speak about the disease for many local gay men invited.
+She shares her belief that it may be sexually transmissible and advises them to avoid sex for now to prevent new transmissions despite lacking conclusive evidence.

 Date of download: 2015-11-11T17:22:34+00:00